nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `add_person pt/student n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
-* `add_person pt/student n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`
+* `add_person pt/student n/Betsy Crowe e/betsycrowe@example.com a/Newgate Prison p/1234567 tag/criminal`

 ### Adding a session: `add`

 Adds a session to the address book.

-Format: `add_session d/DAY t/TIMESLOT s/SUBJECT [t/TAG] …
+Format: `add_session d/DAY t/TIMESLOT s/SUBJECT [tag/TAG] …
 `

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A session can have any number of tags (including 0)
 </div>

+* A new session will have a unique session ID assigned after creation.
+* DAY should match the format of a valid day in the week.
+* TIMESLOT should be in the format `HH:MM to HH:MM` and the end time should only be after the start time.

 Examples:
-* `add_session d/Saturday ts/13:00 to 15:00 s/A Math`
+* `add_session d/Saturday ts/13:00 to 15:00 s/Math tag/Hard`

 ### Listing all persons : `list`